robsimmons/dusa/README.md

 ## Terms

-Most declarations in Dusa contain terms, like numbers, strings, and constructors are all terms.
+Most declarations in Dusa contain terms.
+Numbers, strings, and constructors are all terms.
 When you write `edge a b` in Dusa, both `a` and `b` get treated as constructors that take no arguments (we'll usually call these "constants.")

 ## Attributes and values

-A fact in Dusa always consist of an attribute --- a predicate plus zero or more terms --- and a value --- a single term.
+A fact in Dusa always consists of an attribute --- a predicate plus zero or more terms --- and a value --- a single term.
 The predicate plus its terms is called an **attribute**, and every attribute must have at most one value: deriving both `attr is a` and `attr is b` will result in the database being invalidated for failing an integrity constraint.

 When we don't write an attribute, that's just syntactic sugar for saying that the attribute's value is actually `()`, a special term that is pronounced "unit."
 So our program above is actually shorthand